emirmeh-ai/odin-recipes/README.md

 EN;

-Hi,

-This is my frist repo or the secound.

-Im board to se all the websites created in WP so im learnign new things.
+This is my frist repo or the second.
+I'm bored to se all the websites created in WP so i'm learning new things.
 Im an Sys Admin who is learning new things.